-In the last my trip I went to visit Ireland.
-I had really little days, but they were enough to understand how is beautiful that land.
+In the last trip I went to visit Ireland.
+I had very few days, but they were enough to understand how is beautiful that land.
 In only five days I've seen Dublin, Cork, Galway and Belfast, so for every city, I've seen only something: a church, or a castle, or some street.
-The architectural style is really similar to others north European countries, like Uk and Norway, so with the roof of the houses really sloping.
-In Ireland houses, like UK, are really particular and very different from Italy, but we know, every country has own characteristics.
-This trip had to be a photographic trip too, but for some reason, I've taken only fewer photos because the days were too few.
-Anyway some pictures has been taken, as the Moher's cliff:
+The architectural style is really similar to other north European countries, like Uk and Norway, so with the roof of the houses really sloping.
+In Ireland houses, like UK, are really particular and very different from Italy, but we know, every country has its own characteristics.
+This trip was meant to be a photographic trip too, but for some reason, I've taken only fewer photos because the days were too few.
+Anyway, some pictures were taken, as the Moher's cliff:

 During the drive from Dublin to Cork, I've met the Mont Wicklow, a private property where you can only walk.
-Near the main gate there is a small door, and from that enter in the property.
-Following a long track it arrives in the rocky part of the mount.
-Unfortunately I had really a few time and I had to get back, so I've taken only one picture:
+Near the main gate there is a small door, and from that enter the property.
+Following a long track, it arrives in the rocky part of the mount.
+Unfortunately, I had really a few time and I had to get back, so I've taken only one picture:

 This area is famous for its river, its mountain and beautiful landscape, and the view taken in the photo show how interesting is it, but it'll be for the next time.